frimtec/pikett-assist/readme.md

 ### Phone signal strength
-PAssist will supervise the phone signal strength and notifies you with a vibration pattern if the signal strength it is bad or off (includes airplane mode).
+PAssist will supervise the phone signal strength and notifies you with a vibration pattern if the signal strength is bad or off (includes airplane mode).
 This ensures that you won't stay in a dead spot without recognize it during on-call duties.